CNES/cars/docs/source/configuration/pipelines/surface_modeling.rst

 ================

 This pipeline computes a DSM by performing pixel-level stereo matching between a left and a right image.
-To correct the epipolar projection if needed, this pipeline can call :ref:`tiepoints <tiepoints>`.
+To correct the epipolar projection if needed, this pipeline can call :ref:`tie_points <tie_points>`.

 Allowed inputs
 --------------